darthvader45/FossilArcheology/README.md

 ## How to Build
 In the Fossil.java:
 At the very beginning is a boolean DebugMode.
 Set to true for work in eclipse, false for compiles.

-The Fossillang and Dinosounds Folder must be in the jars/resources folder for working in eclipse.
-This is due to using legacy Modloader methods.

-Place the whole mods folder in mcp/src/minecraft.
+place the whole mods folder in mcp/src/minecraft.

 After recompiling/reobfuscating:(Debug Mode false!)

-Copy armor, fossillang, textures and Dinosounds from the src folder in the reobf/minecraft/fossil folder.
+Copy armor, fossillang,Textures and Dinosounds from the src folder in the reobf/minecraft/fossil folder.

 Copy the mcmod.info from src in the reobf/minecraft folder.